sportsbitenews/warp.oauth2provider/README.md

 ## Overview
 warp-oauth2provider is a simple but secure OAuth2 provider for ExpressJS 4 and Redis.
 A user can be logged in once per client.
+If you use jwt-secret, the module will use json web token.

 Contains an example implementation, where the model is currently a static file, can be easily replaced with a SequelizeJS model (or similar, as long as it is implemented with a getByCredential method for the client and user object).